ryan-harper-dentsu/vault-unsealer/docs/security.md

 * Root token generation is optional, known only to vault-unsealer, and thrown away immediately after being generated
     * Also, the only time a token is used for communication with vault is root token revocation.
 * Unseal keys or root tokens are **never** logged.
+* Like Vault, it attempts to use `mlock` syscall to prevent unseal keys from being swapped to disk

 ## API Security